vittorioromeo/vr-game-checklist/README.md

 - [ ] My game offers a smooth locomotion mode.

-- [ ] Players can tweak the movement speed in the options.
+- [ ] Players can tweak the movement speed multiplier in the options.

 - If my game has a sprint mechanic, it lets the players choose how to activate it between the following modes:

-  - [ ] By quickly tapping the same direction twice on the thumbstick.
+  - [ ] By quickly tapping the same direction twice on the thumbstick. [^double_tap_sprint]

+  [^double_tap_sprint]: Double-tap sprinting is especially important for Valve Index controller owners, as it has been widely reported that keeping the thumbstick pressed down can lead to thumbstick drift.

   - [ ] By keeping the thumbstick pressed.

   - [ ] By keeping an arbitrary button (chosen by the player) pressed.

   - [ ] By arm-swinging or putting the arms down to the sides.

+- [ ] Players can fine-tune their in-game movement speed by controlling how far they push the thumbstick in one direction.

+- My game offers different smooth locomotion visual effects to reduce motion sickness:

+    - [ ] Artificially decrease FoV to a user-specified amount.

 ### Turning Options